NGC 759: Dust disk

 The central region of NGC 759 harbors a face-on dust disk with tightly wound spiral structure.
 The disk has a diameter of 3.4 kpc.
 The dust disk also contains a smaller circumnuclear molecular gas ring that has star formation in H II regions.
 These features may be the result of a merger of gas-rich disk galaxies or by the accretion of gas-rich material.
 In either scenario, the gas would have lost momentum and fallen to the center of the galaxy to produce the disk and current star formation.
 However, Vlasyuk et al. suggests that the disk and the smaller circumnuclear molecular gas ring with star formation inside the main disk formed from a tidal encounter between NGC 759 and a large spiral galaxy which was accompanied by a substantial gas accretion.

 Molecular gas

-NGC 759 contains 2.4 × 109 M☉ of molecular gas.
+NGC 759 contains 2.4 billion M☉ of molecular gas.
 Most of the gas is concentrated in a circumnuclear molecular gas ring with a diameter of 1.3 kpc.
 The gas may be the result of the same merger event that produced the circumnuclear molecular gas ring and the main disk.

 SN 2002fb

-NGC 759 has had one supernova, SN 2002fb which was discovered on September 6, 2002.
+One supernova has been observed in NGC 759, SN 2002fb, which was discovered on September 6, 2002.
 It was classified as a type Ia supernova.